 Once complete, the Highway 407 East Project will help relieve congestion and support the efficient movement of people and goods through the eastern Greater Toronto Area and beyond.
 It will create opportunities for business, accommodate population and employment growth and provide emergency detour routes for Durham Region.

 Although connected to the private Highway 407 ETR, the new Highway 407 is a separate entity owned and operated by the Province of Ontario.

 Highways 407, 412 and 418 are publicly owned and tolled highways.
 The tolling of Highway 407 (Phase 1) and Highway 412 begins on February 1, 2017.

-These provincially owned tolled highways will be assets that will increase in value over time.
+These provincially owned tolled highways are assets that will increase in value over time.